DaiseyD/wastewater/documentation/rubycomponents.md

 - setup initial scenarioname
 - run the simulations
 - export the simulations
-things I dont like:
-- theres a couple massive functions in there which shouldd be split into more function calls maybe: (setup(), run(), export(), cleanup())

 ## ScenarioManager
 tasks:
-- apply changes as specified in scenariomanager things I dont like:
+- apply changes as specified in scenariomanager
-- feels complicated (maybe improve the names of the functions)